+Grocery is one of my absolute favorite categories.
 We love selling in Grocery because it can make us a lot of profit with less work.
 This is because of replenishables — items that people buy over and over again.

 There was one grocery item that we sold for over a year and bought from Target.
 The great thing was that we'd make a profit of $5-$7 every time we sold it, and we didn't have to do extra work.
 We'd just pick it up whenever we saw it.

 I've always been great at using coupons, too.
-So when I'm making my own grocery list, it doesn't take a lot of extra effort to check for product that will do well on Amazon.
+So when I'm making my own grocery list, it doesn't take a lot of extra effort to check for products that will do well on Amazon.
 And it's a great way to make money doing a chore I have to do anyway!
 Just like with our date night, we like to make any trip out a profitable one. 🙂

-Also, think about how you can boost your sales when you are able to sell candy at Valentine’s Day, Easter and Halloween.
+Also, think about how you can boost your sales when you are able to sell candy at Valentine’s Day, Easter, and Halloween.
 Or put together snacks for college survival baskets during Back to School season.

 One great thing about Limited Edition items is that they’ll go on sale at really huge discounts right around the time of a holiday, in order to clear the shelves and prepare for the next holiday.